metrogamelab/pterodactyl-server-stardew-valley/README.md

-# stardew-valley-mods
+# Stardew Valley Pterodactyl Server

-This repository contains mod archives used for our pterodactyl stardew valley multiplayer server egg.
+This repository contains the files needed to spin up a Stardew Valley multiplayer server for pterodactyl.